vmchien217/dagger/members-injection.md

 # Members injection

-The default way for a class to request its dependencies is via its `@Inject`-annotated constructor.
+The default way for a class to request its dependencies is via its `@Inject`-annotated cosntructor.

 That ensures that the dependencies are present when the object is fully constructed, as is normal Java best practice.
 There are, however, a few other options.

 The `@Inject` annotation is also valid on fields and methods.
 Dagger will set `@Inject` fields after the constructor is invoked.
 Similarly, it will call